learning-bootcamps/iOS-Development-Bootcamp-July-2023/README.md

 3. **Project 3: Social Media Feed (Week 6)** - Build a social media feed app that fetches and displays posts from various users.
 Users can like, comment, and share posts, and the app should have a seamless user experience, and the app should use Firestore.
 4. **Project 4: Custom iOS App (Week 8)** - Learners will conceptualize and build a unique iOS app of their choice.
 They will have the creative freedom to demonstrate their skills and showcase their ability to develop a complete app from scratch.

-## **Agenda**
+# **Agenda**

-### Week 1: Swift Programming Language
+### Week 1: Introduction to iOS Development and Swift Programming Language

-**Day 1: Introduction to iOS Development**
+**Day 1: Getting Started**

 - Introduction to the bootcamp
 - Overview of iOS development and its significance
+- Introducing useful resources
 - Setting up Xcode and a development environment
+- Introduction to Swift Playgrounds for experimentation and learning
 - Your first Swift program

 **Day 2: Swift Basics**

+**Swift Basics**

+- Introduction to Swift language
 - Variables, constants, and data types
 - Operators and expressions
+- Control flow:
+  - if/else statements
-- Control flow (if/else, switch statements, loops)
+  - switch statements
+  - loops (for and while)
+- Working with collections (arrays and dictionaries)
+- Strings and string interpolation

 **Day 3: Swift Functions**

+- Function Syntax and Declaration
-- Understanding functions and their types
+- Function Parameters and Return Types
-- Function parameters and return values
+- Understanding Function Arguments and Default Values
+- Function Overloading: Using Multiple Functions with the Same Name
+- Nested Functions: Defining Functions Inside Other Functions
+- Closures: Anonymous Functions in Swift
-- Writing reusable code with functions
+- Capturing Values with Closures
+- Function Best Practices: Writing Clean and Efficient Code

 **Day 4: Swift Advanced Concepts**

+- Understanding the differences between classes, structs, and enums
+- When to use classes, structs, and enums in your app design
+- Reference types vs. value types in memory management
-- Classes, Structs, and Enums
+- Understanding closures and their syntax
-- Closures and their usage
+- Using closures for callbacks and asynchronous programming
+- Exploring higher-order functions like map, filter, and reduce
-- Error handling with do-try-catch
+- Handling errors in Swift with do-try-catch blocks
+- Creating custom error types and error handling best practices
-- Working with optionals
+- Working with NSError and error chaining
+- Understanding optionals and nil values in Swift
+- Using optional binding and force unwrapping safely
+- Implementing optional chaining for nested optional properties

 **Day 5: Project 1 - Overview**

 - Introduction to Github
-- Learners will work on Project 1
+- Learners will work on Project 1: Simple Task Manager
 - Implementing the user interface

 ### Week 2: SwiftUI Framework